Make your own alternative water filter with just $35 worth of materials from any local hardware store.

 Step 1: Use a Clean Bucket

 Before even starting with your filter construction, clean your bucket thoroughly.
-However, if your bucket previously contained strong chemical substances, it might be best not to use it as a water filter.
+If your bucket previously contained strong chemical substances, it might be best not to use it as a water filter.
 It is possible for the remnants of those toxic substances to seep into your drinking water.

 Step 2: Drill a Half-Inch Hole